STAR-RG/paste/README.md

 Known issues
 ------------
-Installation (build) of a project may fail on a different system if the `~/.m2` directory (hidden) does not have the required dependencies (libraries)<br>
-already present while the `mvn` build system explicitly assumes their presence.
+Installation (build) of a project may fail on a different system if the `~/.m2` directory (hidden) does not have the required dependencies (libraries) already present while the `mvn` build system explicitly assumes their presence.
 Currently, [cayenne](https://github.com/apache/cayenne) has installation issues.
+We are working on the fix and would resolve the issue at the earliest.

 Contact us
 ----------